Minden: Buildings

-Some great public buildings have been placed in the glacis area from 1880 to the very modern times: the schools Ratsgymnasium, Kurt-Tucholsky-Gesamtschule, Herder-Gymnasium, Domschule, the Centre of justice, and the Regional Government's building (Neue Regierung) and the neighboured old district administration building (now the local archive) both in neo-renaissance style; the new district administration building from 1977 follows to the south.
+Some great public buildings have been placed in the glacis area from 1880 to the very modern times: the schools Ratsgymnasium, Kurt-Tucholsky-Gesamtschule, Herder-Gymnasium, Domschule, the Centre of justice, and the former Regional Government's building (Neue Regierung) and the neighboured old district administration building (now the local archive) both in neo-renaissance style; the new district administration building from 1977 follows to the south.

 Because of its location near to the frontier between the Kingdoms of Prussia and Hanover, the railway station was strongly fortified from the beginning in 1847.
-Impressive relicts of the station fortification with three forts have still remained.
-The station building itself is classified as historical monument.
+Still extant are relicts of the station fortification with three forts.
+The station building itself is classified as an historical monument.

 The picturesque Fischerstadt (fishermens' town) lies northeast of the town centre along the Weser, where remnants of the old town fortification wall are reconstructed.
 In the old villages now being town quarters a lot of half-timbered houses have remained.
-Schloss Hadenhausen (Haddenhausen Palace) is a 17th-century Weserrenaissance style manor house, still owned by the Bussche family, on the outskirts of the town.
+Schloss Hadenhausen (Haddenhausen Palace) is a 17th-century Weser Renaissance style manor house, still owned by the Bussche family, on the outskirts of the town.

 The Kampa-Halle from the 1970s is a large gym-complex for sports and other events.